AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

    - Build a two-player Connect 4 game where users can:
      - Play turn-based with clear indicators for whose turn it is (red vs. yellow).
      - Drop pieces into columns, which fall to the lowest available row.
+     - Allow two people to use one app session to play on one device
    - **Features**:
      - Display:
        - A 7x6 grid with occupied and empty cells.